ecduong/gr-satellites-install/README.md

 # GNU Radio and gr-satellites ORCASat Add-on
 This repository provides an installation script to install both gr-satellites and GNU Radio at once to ease the installation process.

+## Requirements
+* Ubuntu 18.04

 ## Usage
-Use the following command: `./install.sh -v <3.7 or 3.8>`
-If verison is not specified, it defaults to 3.8
+Use the following command: `sudo ./install.sh`.
+This will install GNU Radio version 3.8 and gr-satellites for version 3.8